Arnold and Nancy Allen with Dr. Francel

 I was really impressed with the thoroughness of Dr. Francel to ensure as good and safe an outcome as possible.
 He had Arnold get a long, complete angiogram of the brain before the surgery and he used the 3-D image guidance system computer during the surgery so he could see at all times where he was in is head in relation to the tumor and other structures.
 Prior to the surgery he practiced with the 3-D computer as he planned the surgery.
 One other thing he requested and we got was a high resolution MRI so he could see the tumor and the brain better than with a regular MRI.

-Granted, it was a risky surgery, but my husband had a 100% chance of death without it, so it was actually an easy decision.
+Granted, it was a risky surgery, but my husband had a 100% chance of death without it, so it was actually an easy decision--at least for me.
+Arnold had to think and pray about it some, just to be sure and at peace with the idea.
 The surgery was a complete success.
 I thought I would never hear those amazing words, "I got all the tumor out!"
 What joy I felt in my heart at that time!
 Arnold had no ill effects from the surgery and no recurrence of the tumor.
 He had an extremely fast recovery with a minimal amount of pain in his head.
 In less than 2 weeks he was out playing tennis and running and doing many other things with a ball cap covering his 14 inch stapled incision.
 Soon after that he was back to work full time.
 I think Dr. Francel was even a little amazed like the rest of us he recovered so quickly and well.

 In comparison, another neurosurgeon attempted to remove my husband's tumor in January of 1992 but it was a dismal failure and caused severe damage to my husband's third cranial nerve to his right eye which he still suffers from today.
 He frequently has pain in his eye and sees double all the time.
 He has had 7 eye and eyelid surgeries trying to improve on the problem, but since the real problem is in the brain, they were of little help.
 One did raise his droopy eyelid, but that caused other problems--extremely dry eye and chronic infections from the implant.
 He finally had to have the implant removed.
 Luckily, he was able to keep his eyelid open after that.
 His pupil in his eye can't contract and his eye can't move.
-His nose on the right side runs nearly all the time.
-He has had almost constant pain in his neck.
+His nose on the right side runs more than it should.
+He has had a lot of pain in his neck.
 He has no depth perception and has trouble recognizing where things are in space (more severe than just depth perception) and visualizing in his head spatial relationships.
-If he reaches for something it is always in the wrong place.
+If he reaches for something it is usually in the wrong place.
 He has almost no sense of smell.